Royal Artillery Band: Ceremonial dress

 Other Ranks: RA sealskin sable busby (often artificial nowadays), with six-inch scarlet plume (horse hair) slotted into brass plume holder, in the form of a grenade, with the old-pattern RFA cap badge depicted on the 'bomb'.
 The plume (formerly scarlet cut-feathers) is held closed by a brass ring (a thicker ring is used on the Drum Major's headdress).
 No lanyard attached to cap.
 Red busby bag (as above).
 Black leather chin strap, faced with brass links.
-A similar busby is worn by the musicians of the Royal Engineers, and Royal Signals bands, with busby bags in their own Corps' colours, with the plume mounted in a similar plume holder to the side of the cap.
+A similar busby is worn by the musicians of the Royal Engineers and Royal Signals bands, with busby bags in their own Corps' colours, with the plume mounted in a similar plume holder to the side of the cap.
 The Bandmaster's busby is similar to that worn by the Director of Music, but the white plume is smaller.
 At various times during the Band's history, other forms of head dress were worn, according to fashion.
-These included the bearskin cap (similar to that worn by Guardsmen), the shako, and the pith helmet (identical in shape to the Victorian police helmet).
+These included the bearskin cap (similar to that worn by Guardsmen), the shako, and the home service helmet.
 Throughout the 1950s and early 1960s, the RA No. 1 Dress peaked cap was worn as the sole form of ceremonial head dress.
 Unlike in all other bands, the Royal Artillery Band has always included a bandmaster as assistant to the Director of Music.
-Since the reorganization of bands, and the foundation of the Corps of Army Music, a bandmaster has been appointed to each band in the standard roll of Training Officer / Musician.
+Since the reorganization of bands, and the foundation of the Corps of Army Music, a bandmaster has been appointed to each band in the standard role of Training Officer / Musician.